-Nuts are among the best sources of vitamin E, a fat-soluble antioxidant involved in immune function.
+Nuts are among the best sources of vitamin E, a fat soluble antioxidant involved in immune function.
 (27) Vitamin E has immunomodulatory effects which include stimulating the activity of natural killer (NK) cells, white blood cells involved in the innate immune response.
-The vitamin may reduce the risk of certain infections, including respiratory infections.
+The vitamin may reduce the risk of certain infections, including upper respiratory tract infections.
 (19)

 Furthermore, vitamin E deficiency may result in an impaired immune response.
 Ensure you are getting enough vitamin E in your diet by consuming nuts, including almonds and hazelnuts, and other vitamin E-rich foods regularly.
 (27)

 Whole oats contain beta-glucans, compounds that increase the activity of immune cells such as macrophages, natural killer cells, and neutrophils.
 Several animal studies show that beta-glucan enhances the immune system’s ability to ward off a wide range of pathogens such as bacteria, viruses, fungi, and parasites.
 (14)(30) However, clinical trials are needed to establish the effect of oat beta-glucans in humans.
 (14)